A Mechanistic Analysis of Transformers for Dynamical Systems: Nonlinear Systems and Sparse Observations

 In our second experiment, we consider a partial observability setting where only $x$ is provided to the model.
 This reflects a situation where some components of the system are unmeasured.
 In this setting, successful prediction requires reconstruction of the unobserved state from time-delayed measurements, aligning with the delay-coordinate embedding perspective formalized by Takens’ theorem \cite{takens1981detecting}.

-\paragraph{Results and observations} For the full observation case, we trained each model ten times with different random seeds, keeping all other hyperparameters constant, to assess robustness.
-The resulting performance across seeds is summarized in Figure~\ref{fig:boxplot_full_obs}, which shows the absolute mean squared error (|MSE|) for all runs on the test limit cycle.
-The MLP and single-layer single-head Transformer exhibit similar performance, both having $|\text{MSE}|\approx 10^{-7}$.
+\paragraph{Results and observations} For the full observation case, we train each model ten times with different random seeds, keeping all other hyperparameters constant, to assess robustness.
+The resulting performance across seeds is summarized in Figure~\ref{fig:boxplot_full_obs}, which shows the mean squared error (MSE) for all runs on the test limit cycle.
+The single MLP only, and the single-layer single-head Transformers exhibit similar performance, both having $\mathrm{MSE}\approx 10^{-7}$.
 This aligns with our expectations: when the full state is observable, a simple nonlinear function approximator can effectively learn the time-one map without requiring access to historical information.

 For our second experiment, we consider the partial observability setting where only $x$ is provided to the model.
 Figure~\ref{fig:boxplot_partial_obs} shows a performance gap: the Transformer (MLP + attention) outperforms the MLP-only model, as expected.
 This difference arises because the MLP only has access to a single scalar observation $x$, at a single point in time, and must predict future states without access to the full state of the system or a history of past measurements.
 As a result, it cannot distinguish between points in a trajectory that share the same $x$ value but differ in their phase.
-In contrast, the Transformer can leverage the window of past observations (5 observations in our experiments here), enabling it to use past information to distinguish between trajectories that share the same $x$ value but differ in their phase.
-This allows it to resolve ambiguities in the observed dynamics.
+In contrast, the Transformer can leverage a window of $n=5$ past observations, enabling it to use past information to distinguish between trajectories that share the same $x$ value but differ in their phase.
 These results further support the interpretation that attention mechanisms enable autoregressive modeling capabilities.
 Further, under partial observability, the use of delayed observations provides the conditions under which such aggregations can support effective state reconstruction, in line with delay-coordinate embedding theory.

+As an additional point of comparison, we evaluate a representative polynomial NARX baseline on the same full- and partial-observation tasks.
+As shown in Figure \ref{fig:boxplot_partial_obs} the NARX model performs better than the MLP Only model, comparably to the Transformer models with no P.E. but worse than the Transformer models with P.E.
+The numerical values of those results are reported in \ref{app:vdp_narx}.
+The NARX model comparison is not intended as an exhaustive comparison against classical system-identification methods but rather it provides a delay-regression baseline that helps highlight the benefit of temporal history.